LukasWoodtli/WebPage/content/seven_concurrency_models.md

 #### The Elephant in the Room

 *"[...] what makes multithreaded programming difficult is not that writing it is hard, but that **testing it is hard**.
-It’s not the pitfalls that you can fall into; it’s the fact that you don’t necessarily know whether you’ve fallen into one of them."*
+It's not the pitfalls that you can fall into; it's the fact that you don't necessarily know whether you've fallen into one of them."*

 #### Maintenance

-*"It’s one thing to make sure that everything’s synchronized correctly, locks are acquired in the right order, and no foreign functions are called with locks held.
-It’s quite another to guarantee that it will remain that way after twelve months of maintenance by ten different programmers."*
+*"It's one thing to make sure that everything's synchronized correctly, locks are acquired in the right order, and no foreign functions are called with locks held.
+It's quite another to guarantee that it will remain that way after twelve months of maintenance by ten different programmers."*

-*"if you can’t reliably test for threading problems, you can’t reliably refactor multithreaded code."*
+*"if you can't reliably test for threading problems, you can't reliably refactor multithreaded code."*

 *"think very carefully about our multithreaded code.
-And then when we’ve done that, think about it very carefully some more."*
+And then when we've done that, think about it very carefully some more."*

 #### Other Languages

 *"the general principles we covered in this chapter are broadly applicable.
 The rules about using synchronization to access shared variables; acquiring locks in a fixed, global order; and avoiding alien method calls while holding a lock are applicable to any language with threads and locks."*